 (B) = Breakfast, (L) = Lunch, (D) = Dinner

+Venture deep into the heart of Spain.
+Lose yourself in its romance, passion, and history.
+Travel in style on one of Europe’s most luxurious trains, the Al Ándalus.
 Spain—one of the world’s most fascinating European countries—a melting pot of oriental and occidental cultures, where the influences of Phoenicians, Romans, Arabs, and many other peoples have created a unique cultural landscape.
-This outstanding and delightful train journey takes you to some of the most beautiful cities in Spain: Santiago de Compostela, León, Ávila, Toledo, Córdoba and Seville.
+This outstanding and delightful train journey takes you to some of the most beautiful cities in Spain: Santiago de Compostela, León, Ávila, Toledo, Córdoba, and Seville.

 Train journey from Santiago de Compostela to Seville with 5 overnights on board the train in the category booked